Last updated 12 November 2024

 Method

-Individual blubber samples from ringed seals are analyzed.
+Individual blubber or plasma samples from ringed seals are analyzed.

 Samples for surveillance comes from animals which have been shot for research purposes or hunting.
 The samples are stored frozen at the Norwegian Polar Institute.
 Samples are also preserved for analyzes of new pollutants in the future.
 For future analysis, one can choose samples for different purposes.

-Analyses of time-trend in the period 1990-2014 consists of animals that are a mix of males and females at varying ages.
-Since levels of PCB 153, chlordanes, DDE, and BDE-47 is higher in the older than younger animals, results are adjusted for age.
-Samples are taken from 10 to 19 individuals per year.
-Localities for PCBs, chlorinated pesticides and brominated flame retardants are limited to the west coast of Spitsbergen.
-Since PFOS levels vary among fjords, is PFOS only analyzed in seals caught Kongsfjorden.
+Analyses of time-trend in the period 1990-2020 consists of animals that are a mix of males and females at varying ages.
+Samples are taken from 6 to 19 individuals per year.
+Localities for seals analysed for PCBs, chlorinated pesticides and brominated flame retardants are limited to the west coast of Spitsbergen.
+Since PFOS levels vary among fjords, is PFOS only analysed in seals caught Kongsfjorden.

 For analysis of brominated and chlorinated fat-soluble pollutants fat is extracted from blubber.
 Contaminants in fat extracts are separated and quantified by gas chromatography as described for example in Severinsen et al. 2000 and Wolkers et al. 2008.